aelyo-softworks/Wice/WiceAot.Samples.Gallery/README.md

-# Wice Samples Gallery
+# WiceAot Samples Gallery
-This projects contains the Gallery sample that demonstrates some Wice features.
+This projects contains the .NET Core9+ AOT-compatible Gallery sample that demonstrates some Wice features.